 Pichilemu is located about 200km south-west from Santiago de Chile.
 It’s a small beach town popular with local tourists that come here for the summer holiday and with surfers because Pichilemu is one of the best surfing spots in this part of South America.
 The town is surrounded by the vineyards of the famous Colchagua Valley so you can combine a beach holiday with surfing and wine tasting.

 How to get to Pichilemu?

 The easiest way to get here is by bus from Santiago de Chile.
 There are many daily buses from Terminal San Borja (Santiago), buses leave every hour or so, the journey to Pichilemu takes 3h20min., price CLP5900/US$9 per person.
 You can check the timetable and buy tickets online.

-Renting a car in Santiago is the most comfortable way of traveling, it gives you an advantage of exploring surrounding wine estates and visiting some hidden gems of the area like Siete Tazas National park it’s difficult (almost impossible) to get directly there by public transport.
+Renting a car in Santiago is the most comfortable way of traveling, it gives you the advantage of exploring surrounding wine estates and visiting some hidden gems of the area like Siete Tazas National park it’s difficult (almost impossible) to get directly there by public transport.

 Hitchhiking is always an option in Chile, we did it in many places and it worked pretty well though sometimes it’s difficult to get out of the places in the middle of nowhere.

 Suggested tours from Santiago de Chile

 - Vina Del Mar, Valparaiso and Casablanca Valley Full-Day Tour